• Genom_Editing_Banner2.jpg

 Less inputs

-... such as water, fertilizers and pesticides to conserve resources, improve food quality and protect the environment
+... using less water, fertilizers and chemical crop protection helps conserve resources, improve food quality and reduce environmental impact.

 Genome editing is a new breeding method that can be used by researchers and breeders to make targeted and specific changes within the DNA of a plant.

 DNA breaks and repairs occur spontaneously and frequently in nature, causing natural mutations in cells.
-These natural mutations ensure that organisms can adapt to new or challenging conditions over time and therefore gradually change, which is why we see rich biodiversity today.
+These natural mutations play a key role in evolution, ensuring that organisms can adapt to new or challenging conditions over time and therefore gradually change.
+This is why we see rich biodiversity today.

-Genome editing replaces these 'spontaneous' mutations with precision, cutting the genome at a precise and predefined position and inducing the cell's own repair mechanism.
+Genome editing builds on this natural principle but replaces the 'spontaneous' mutations with precision.
+Scientists can cut the genome at a precise and predefined position, inducing the cell's own repair mechanism.
 This in turn influences the expression of certain traits of the plant.

-Researchers can identify the function of plant genes that can make plants more robust and/or more productive.
-Once a gene is identified, genome editing can be used to rapidly enhance a crop plant's resistance to a disease, its climate tolerance, nutritional value, digestibility or taste.
+Researchers first identify the function of plant genes that influence important traits, such as yield or resistance.
+Once a relevant gene is understood, genome editing can be used to adjust it in a targeted way.
+This makes it possible to develop crops with improved resistance to a disease, greater tolerance to climate stress, or enhanced nutritional value, digestibility or taste.

 The results of editing in the genome can be traced to a mutation – but you would not be able to determine whether it was achieved by conventional breeding methods, by genome editing, or had occurred naturally.